Christy-Varghese/Christy-Varghese/README.md

 ### Hi there, I'm Christy Varghese👋 <a href="https://github.com/antonkomarev/github-profile-views-counter"><img align="right" src="https://komarev.com/ghpvc/?username=Christy-Varghese&color=blueviolet&style=plastic&label=Profile+visits">
 </a>

-## I'm a Youtuber, Student, Game Dev, AR Designer & UI/UX Designer also!
+## I'm a working as an AR Developer in ExperientialETC.
-- 🔭 I’m currently working on a Game Design and Development!
+- 🔭 I’m currently working on a SparkAR Studio & Lens Studio
 - 🌱 I’m currently learning everything about AI🤖 in Augmented Reality 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: LEARN👩‍🎓 more about Games Development, XR- eXtended Reality
+- 🥅 2022 Goals: Work more projects in eXtended reality (AR, VR, MR).
 - ⚡ Fun fact: I love to play Basketball🏀 and Valorant🎮.

 ### Connect with me: